bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

 There are three types of user auth, detailed beneath:

     * Authorization code flow
     * Implicit flow
     * Hybrid flow

 Type of user auth detailed
 ===========================

 The three types are three different mechanisms to aks for user's permissions.

-`Implicit flow` is the way when you don't need a back-end software.
-Everything is done in the user's browser.
-It retrieves the access_token and can use it as you want.
-But when the token expires, you need the user to refresh it.

 Authorization code flow
 -----------------------